 Most recently, Jay Sayta, a student at the National University of Juridical Sciences filed a PIL or Public Interest Litigation, informing the court that although the Maharashtra Legislative Assembly had passed The Maharashtra Casinos (Control and Tax) Act, 1976, it was never notified.

 In response, the Bombay High Court directed the state government under Chief Minister Devendra Fadnavis to respond to the PIL.
-Sayta, a 22 year old law student is the first one to challenge the government and has provided details on the need for the Act to be implemented, the possible revenue that can be collected, and apprehension on whether it could increase crime.
+Sayta, then a 22-year-old law student, was the first one to challenge the government on this subject, providing details on the need for the Act to be implemented, the possible revenue that could be collected, and apprehension on whether it could increase crime.

 As mentioned earlier, horse racing and lotteries are the only two forms of gambling permitted in the state of Maharashtra.
-Lottery is governed by The Lotteries (Regulation) Act of 1998 which states that only the state government has the right to print and sell lottery tickets either itself or through authorized selling agents.
+The lottery is governed by The Lotteries (Regulation) Act of 1998 which states that only the state government has the right to print and sell lottery tickets either itself or through authorized selling agents.

 According to the Act, the state will conduct draws only once a week.
 Any violation of the Act can lead to punishment that includes a prison term of up to 2 years and fines.
-The offense is considered non-bailable and cognizable.
+The offence is considered non-bailable and cognizable.

-The Supreme Court In the case of H. Anraj vs. State of Maharashtra ruled that when Parliament had not made any law on lotteries with reference to states, the concerned state does not need to obtain permission of the Union Government to organize State lotteries.
+The Supreme Court In the case of H. Anraj vs. State of Maharashtra ruled that when Parliament had not made any law on lotteries with reference to states, the concerned state does not need to obtain the permission of the Union Government to organize State lotteries.